37 Comments

 The officer quickly checks your documents and then sends you to get a photo taken.
 After that, you are sent to have your teeth visually examined.
 And then your fingerprints are taken.
 That's it.

-While for many months the check Interpol does before issuing the Ficha de Canje Internacional took an hour or so and you could pick up the document later on the same day, one of our readers commented that at the Lima office the Ficha is issued immediately.
+While for many months the check Interpol does before issuing the Ficha de Canje Internacional took an hour or so and you could pick up the document later on the same day, the Ficha is now issued immediately.
 So no waiting and returning later anymore.

 With the Ficha in hand, you now can start your temporary or resident visa application process.